Agent relay installation options

 |Enter the user account name including domain path to run the service as (for local use '.\.' before login).||(Required for running as a Windows service) Enter an account name, including the domain path under which to run the service.
 For a local user, insert .\ before the username.
 The default is .\localsystem.|

 |Enter the password for the '.\localsystem' user account.||(Optional for running as a Windows service) Enter a password for the Windows service user account name.
 The default is no password.|

 |Do you want to start the service automatically?||(Required for running as a Windows service) Specify whether or not (y|N) you want the Windows service to be started automatically.
 The default is N.|

-Note: If you need to modify the agent relay settings, edit the agentrelay.properties file located in the <relay_installation>\conf directory.
+Note: To modify the agent relay settings, edit the agentrelay.properties file in the <relay_installation>\conf directory.
 You can also manage agent relays through the user interface.
 See Manage agent relays.